This television review ran in The Sunday Herald in July 2000

 For another, “Rock’n’ Roll” is an almost bankrupt phrase, conjuring associations today that have little to do with the unfathomable things that were set free behind the Venetian blinds of that tiny white building at 706 Union Avenue in Memphis half a century ago.

-Initially called The Memphis Recording Service, Phillips’s studio is famously remembered as the place where Elvis happened: when, in the summer of 1953, a lonely nineteen-year-old truck driver took notice of local newspaper ads publicising Phillips’s studio’s facilities for allowing members of the public to create their own personalised recordings on the premises, and wandered in and recorded a sweet, high-wavering ballad as birthday present for his mom – and then just kept hanging around.
+Initially called The Memphis Recording Service, Phillips’s studio is famously remembered as the place where Elvis happened: when, in the summer of 1953, a lonely nineteen-year-old truck driver took notice of local newspaper ads publicising the facilities Phillips’s studio had for allowing members of the public to create their own personalised recordings on the premises, and wandered in and recorded a sweet, high-wavering ballad as birthday present for his mom – and then just kept hanging around.

 If only by persuading “the kid with the sideburns” to record Big Boy Crudup’s “That’s All Right Mama” for commercial release, Sam Phillips changed the angle of the world.